ronnie-rios/context-demo/README.md

 - By calling `setName`, the global state will be refreshed with the updated value of the `name` property.

-##  Why the naming conventions?
-- the data and variable names were written as generic as possible in the `context.jsx` file, feel free to name them around the data resource you would be using.
--  The `Layer` components are named  to show you will have access to global state no matter where the component exists in the component tree.
-- I don't have any rhyme or reason why I set the intial value to `kangaroos`.

 ## Use this project
 1. clone down this project to your machine
 1. open your terminal